a-a-borodin/a-a-borodin/README.md

 ---

 ## About Me
 I combine law and information technology.
-I build tools that make legal work faster and more accurate.
-Currently, I am focusing on Retrieval-Augmented Generation for the legal domain.

-I combine law and information technology.
 Currently, I am a student at the Academy of the Ministry of Internal Affairs while also working in the IT department of a metropolitan university.
 I build tools that make legal work faster and more accurate.
-Currently, I am focusing on Retrieval-Augmented Generation for the legal domain.

 ---